PietroPalo00/WePole/README.md

 # FROTEND

+In the frontend part of the project the main.py file is connected with the backend part.
+We used Queryform for all the inputs that are necessary to activate the features in the backend part.

+Html forms were modified to improve the graphics and layout of the webpage.
+'templates' folder stores all the html files and 'static' the images that we added.

 .....

+------ ----- cose da mettere ---- ----

  What the project do, what is its goal.
 • Names and format of the data files (if present or needed in your repository).